How does passive smoking affect children's lungs?

 - be at risk of SIDS (sudden infant death syndrome)

 Giving up smoking can be hard.
-But it really improves your child’s lung health.
+But it really improves your child’s lung health and yours, too.
+If at first you don’t succeed, try again.
 There’s lots of support and information to help you quit.